garrettjwilke/UTF-256/README.md

 *homeless.wtf*

-## Status of this Memo

-This document specifies an Internet standards track protocol for the Internet community and requests discussion and suggestions for improvements.
-Please refer to the current edition of the "Internet Official Protocol Standards" (STD 1) for the standardization state and status of this protocol.
-Distribution of this memo is unlimited.

 ## Abstract

 The development of character encodings has historically focused on efficiency and compactness.
 This memo introduces **UTF-256**, an intentionally inefficient and bloated transformation format of the Universal Character Set (UCS).
 Its sole purpose is to convert an efficient UTF-8 byte stream into a massive, resource-intensive data format.
 This standard is designed for environments with an excess of storage and processing power.